MiroKeimioniemi/digital-fabrication-portfolio/content/post/week-1/index.md

 I would highly recommend running all the commands using either Git Bash that comes with the Git installation or using the [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/about), WSL, as Windows' PowerShell / Command Prompt may have some quirks.
-How I initialized my git repository was by executing the following commands in Git Bash opened in my digital fabrication project folder on my laptop to navigate into my hugo website folder and then initializing Git in it:
+How I initialized my git repository was by executing the following commands in Git Bash opened in my digital fabrication project directory on my laptop to navigate into my hugo website directory and then initializing Git in it:

 ```git
 cd digital-fabrication-portfolio